 Pollinator Garden at Blevins Gap

-Envision a permanently preserved corridor of life from the Tennessee River to Blevins Gap.
-Envision a natural place that connects us through trails and provides a migration corridor and habitat for wildlife to safely travel and flourish.
+Envision a permanently preserved corridor of life from the Tennessee River to Blevins Gap, connecting us through trails and providing a migration corridor and habitat for wildlife.

 Singing River Trail